-How long can I stay in Switzerland as a tourist?
+How long can individuals stay in Switzerland as a tourist?

 Non-Swiss nationals are allowed to stay in Switzerland as tourists, without registration, for up to three months.
-After three months, anyone planning to stay in Switzerland must obtain a work and/or residence permit, and formally register with the Swiss authorities.
+After three months, if they are planning to stay in Switzerland, they must obtain a work and/or residence permit, and formally register with the Swiss authorities.